 REGULATIONS 16-18.
 NEW OR EXPECTANT MOTHERS

-Where the work could cause risk harm or illness to a new or expectant mother (or baby) working on the premises, the risk assessment must include an assessment of the risk.
+Where the work could cause harm or illness to a new or expectant mother working on the premises (or risk to the baby), their must be an assessment of the risk.

 Where the risk cannot be avoided, then the employer must alter the woman’s working arrangement or hours to avoid the risk, offer suitable alternative work, or suspend from work on full pay.